MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/warehousing/load-line-quantity-is-zero.md

 The load or shipment is currently in a state where shipment confirmation fails.
 To fix this issue, complete one of the following tasks:

-- Review your load lines and make sure that all the related work has been completed at the final shipping location, and that the quantities match.
+- Review your load lines to make sure that all the related work has been completed at the final shipping location, and that the quantities match.
-- Check your load lines to make sure that the underdelivery percentage and quantities are aligned with the picked work.
+- Review your load lines to make sure that the underdelivery percentage and quantities are aligned with the picked work.

-### Review your load lines and make sure that all the related work has been completed at the final shipping location, and that the quantities match
+### Review your load lines to make sure that all the related work has been completed at the final shipping location, and that the quantities match

-Use the following procedure to review your load lines and make sure that all the related work has been completed at the final shipping location, and that the quantities match.
+Use the following procedure to review your load lines to make sure that all the related work has been completed at the final shipping location, and that the quantities match.

 1. Go to **Warehouse management \> Loads \> All loads**.
 1. Open the load that the shipment can't be confirmed for.